-For the untraditional Valentine who hates clichés, go with something green from The Plant Project — the first and only Black woman-owned plant shop in Dallas.
+For the untraditional flower-lover, go with something green from The Plant Project — the first and only Black woman-owned plant shop in Dallas.
 What's more: They offer local pickup and nationwide shipping, so you can shop the boutique from wherever you are.

 Black-Owned Florist In Philadelphia: Designs By Cleon Brown

-Designs By Cleon Brown's Valentine's Day bouquets are perfect for those who are looking for a spin on traditional roses.
+Designs By Cleon Brown's bouquets are perfect for those who are looking for a spin on traditional roses.
 To place an order, contact @designsbycleonbrown via Instagram DM.